 - I just used a little orange fondant icing to make a few leaves and a small pumpkin but decoration is not essential, just a bit of fun.

-2. Kept in an air tight tin in a cool room this cake will keep for 5 days.
+1. If you have pumpkin pie spice on hand you can substitute all the spices for 2 teaspoons of it instead of all the individual spices.2.
+Kept in an air tight tin in a cool room this cake will keep for 5 days.
 If you keep this cake in the fridge bring it back to room temperature before serving.

 Note: I received compensation in exchange for writing this post.
 Although this post is sponsored, all opinions and choice of recipe are my own.
 This post contains no affiliate links, just a link back to the sponsor British Lion Eggs.
 All they asked of me was to highlight the calories in an egg.